nychealth/monkeypox-data/README.md

 ## Public health reporting
 ### Reporting lag

-Our demographic data are updated with a two-day lag.
-This means that the most recent data in today's update are from two days ago.
-This lag is due to standard delays in reporting a new test or case to the Health Department and are a common limitation of surveillance data.
+Case trend data are updated with a three-day lag, meaning the most recent data are from three days ago.
+Data lags are due to standard delays in reporting a new test or case to the Health Department and are a common limitation of surveillance data.
 Given the delay, our counts of what has happened in the most recent days are artificially small.

 ### Date of report versus date of diagnosis